AaronAcerboni/planet.js/README.md

 ####Lesser component(s)####

-DirMap : `core/DirMap.js`
+Log : `core/Log.js`

-> Component for mapping string identifiers to a directory within planet.js.
-Will probably be depricated and functionality moved to a standard `router` component.
+> Component for logging to the console with associated error levels.

 ##Developer blogs##